srepetsk/wmata_atc_circuits/README.md

 ## What is Automatic Train Control?

-WMATA has some good [documentation](https://www.wmata.com/business/procurement/solicitations/documents/RFI%2002202015%20DRAFT%20SOW%20SYSTEMS.pdf#page=7) online that goes into great detail about what ATC is
+WMATA has some good [documentation](https://www.wmata.com/business/procurement/solicitations/documents/RFI%2002202015%20DRAFT%20SOW%20SYSTEMS.pdf#page=7) online that goes into great detail about what ATC is.

+Greater Greater Washington similarly has a [quick primer](https://ggwash.org/view/4412/how-track-circuits-detect-and-protect-trains) about how ATC track circuits work within Metrorail to keep trains separated.

 ## Why are there no circuit IDs?